Welcome to the new and improved HBS Compute Grid v2.5!

 - Better command-line submission scripts, to improve productivity.

 We have summarized below what we believe are the need-to-know points for you to begin your work in the new environment.
 We ask that you read through this and related documents / web pages thoroughly.
-Note that both environments will be running side-by-side during a transition period until the end of December (the anticipated transition close).
-Thus, there will be differences with directions, hostnames, URLs, etc. Although we have tried to document these differences as much as possible, and please let us if there are any omissions.
+With the new environment, there will be differences with directions, hostnames, URLs, etc. Although we have tried to document these differences as much as possible, and please let us if there are any omissions.
 Of course, contact us at any time if you have questions.

 We put together some information to summarize and detail the improvements to our computing environment: